Information about archaeology and the planning process in Southampton.

 Southampton Historic Environment Record (HER): information about archaeological sites in the city.

 Map of archaeological fieldwork in Southampton: The map shows the location of archaeological investigations that have taken place in Southampton.
 Nearly two-thirds of these have been carried out since 1990 as developer-funded work associated with planning consents.

 Archaeological planning advice

 We assess proposed developments and current planning applications to determine their likely impact on known or potential archaeological remains.
 To do this, we consult the Historic Environment Record (HER) database, maps and other sources of information.
-Where development may affect archaeological remains we make a recommendation to the planning authority or developer to ensure that an appropriate level of investigation is carried out.
+Where development may affect archaeological remains we make a recommendation to the planning authority or developer or whether an application should be accepted or rejected, and on the planning conditions required to ensure that an appropriate level of archaeological investigation is carried out.

 Pre-application advice: Anyone thinking of developing a site is encouraged to discuss the implications with us before submitting a planning application.
 It is sometimes possible to reduce the threat to archaeological remains by redesigning foundations, services, etc. We can give advice on this, and on what information is required to support an application.

 Heritage Statement: Planning applications for sites of archaeological potential must be accompanied by a Heritage Statement.
 You will be advised on this if you submit a formal pre-application enquiry.
-They can include a desk-based assessment of existing information and sometimes a limited site investigation.
+A Heritage Statement can include a desk-based assessment of existing information and sometimes a limited site investigation.

-Archaeological planning conditions guide: This document explains the archaeological implications of your proposed development, whether the application should be accepted or rejected, and any archaeological conditions to be attached to the planning consent.
-We then advise developers on what works are required to comply with these conditions.
+Archaeological planning conditions guide: This document explains the archaeological conditions that may be attached to planning consents.
+We advise developers on what works are required to comply with these conditions.

 Doing the work - archaeological contractors